What is DevOps Configuration Management?

 - By offering detailed knowledge of all configurational elements, it reduces costs by lowering the possibility of duplicating technological assets.

 - Offers greater agility and better resolution of issues by making it easy for personnel to view changes (unforeseen or otherwise) that may have led to said problems.

 - Implement faster restoration of services.
 This is because the configuration, including all changes, is automated and documented.
 Not only is it easier to detect the problem, but it is easier to revert the failing environment to its last functional stage.

 - Offers greater control over relevant workflows by establishing and enforcing formalized policies and procedures for status monitoring, asset detection, audition, change implementation, etc.

 As mentioned in almost every article here, all software tests must, without exception, be performed in real user conditions.
-Tests must have access to an in-house device lab or a real device cloud that allows them to execute manual testing and automation testing on the latest and legacy devices installed with various real browsers and operating systems.
+Tests must have access to an in-house device lab or a real device cloud to execute manual testing and automation testing on the latest and legacy devices installed with various real browsers and operating systems.

 However, no tests can be conducted in flawed test environments.
 Configuration Management ascertains if test environments are ready for test executions.
-Since the software is released in increasingly short timelines, tests have to be more frequently, which means test environments have to be in pristine condition at any point in time.
+Since the software is released in increasingly short timelines, tests have to be more frequent, which means test environments have to be in pristine condition at any point in time.
 Automated configuration is the only possible option to enable this.

 Also Read: Why DevOps Teams Need Cloud-Based Solutions